 A sign painted by humorist André Gill in 1875 inspired the owner to change the cabaret’s name.
 It represented a rabbit escaping from a saucepan (Lapin à Gill = Gill’s rabbit).

 The cabaret was bought in 1903 by cabaret entrepreneur Aristide Bruand and became a popular place for penniless writers and artists during the Belle Époque (Apollinaire, Modigliani, Picasso, Utrillo).
-Au Lapin Agile gained a worldwide fame due to the paintings of Picasso (‘Au Lapin Agile’,1905) and Utrillo.
+Au Lapin Agile gained worldwide fame due to the paintings of Picasso (‘Au Lapin Agile’,1905) and Utrillo.

 Today the cabaret plays vintage French songs.